Every Girl (Stellar song)

 "Every Girl" is a song by New Zealand band Stellar*, released as the fifth and final single from their debut album, Mix (1999).
 It is the band's highest-charting single in their home country, reaching number three on the RIANZ Singles Chart.
 The single was also released in Australia several months later with a different cover artwork.
 Track two of the single is billed as "Stellar vs International Observer" and is a dub remix of the band's "Violent" single.
 The second B-side is a dance remix of "Every Girl" called "Smooth Girl", done by band member Andrew Maclaren.

 Background

-According to band member Chris Van de Geer, "Every Girl" was recorded after Stellar* finished touring with fellow New Zealand band the Feelers in April 1999, becoming one the last tracks recorded for Mix.
+According to band member Chris Van de Geer, "Every Girl" was recorded after Stellar* finished touring with fellow New Zealand band the Feelers in April 1999, becoming one of the last tracks recorded for Mix.